Review

 Which Recovery Slide For Which Dancer

 The comparison table covers the specs.
-This is the version where We just tell you what to buy for a given dancer, because that's the question parents actually ask at pickup.
+This is the part where we skip all that and just say what to buy for a given dancer, because that's the question parents actually ask at pickup.

 The DancerStart HereWhy